slaclab/slicops/podman.md

 Finally, we have `build_as_run_user`.
 Similar to `build_as_root` this runs install steps.
 But, it runs them as the `run_user`.
 That is the user that will be running the application inside of the container.
-For SliCops this step installs EPICS and installs the SlicOps package.
+For SlicOps this step installs EPICS and installs the SlicOps package.

-Once all of these steps are run then the image has all of the dependencies that are required to run SliCops.
+Once all of these steps are run then the image has all of the dependencies that are required to run SlicOps.

 Running `container-build` will take many minutes.